2-Step URLs: Against Amazon TOS?

 While Amazon encourage sellers to drive external traffic, low quality traffic from deal marketplaces, for example will have little positive effect.
 As always, the best way to grow as a seller is to build an engaged customer base that advocates for your brand, and loves your products.

-Get started with Pixel
+Get started with Pxl

 Capture data and make smarter decisions on where to focus your time and money.